Amenable hyperbolic groups: Actions on hyperbolic spaces

 \begin{lem} Let the isometric action of $\Gamma$ on $X$ be focal with $\xi \in \bd X$ as a fixed point.
 Then the action of $\Gamma$ on $\bd_X\Gamma-\{\xi\}$ is topologically transitive. \end{lem} \begin{proof} By Proposition~\ref{prop:undistorted}, there is no loss of generality in assuming that the action of $\Gamma$ on $X$ is cobounded, so that $X$ is covered by $r$-balls around points of an orbit $\Gamma x$ for some $r<\infty$.
 Fix a point $\eta$ and an open subset $\Omega$ in $\bd X-\{\xi\}$.
 For some $c$ there exists a $c$-quasi-geodesic $D$ in $\Gamma x$ joining $\xi$ and $\eta$; let $gx$ be one of its points.
 There exists a $r$-ball $B$ so that every $c$-quasi-geodesic with endpoint $\xi$ and passing through $B$ has its second endpoint in $\Omega$.
 There exists $h\in\Gamma$ such that $hgx$ belongs to $B$.
 It follows that the second endpoint of $hD$, which equals $h\eta$, lies in $\Omega$. \end{proof}

 \begin{lem} Let the isometric action of $\Gamma$ on $X$ be horocyclic with fixed point $\xi$ in $\bd X$.
 Fix $x\in X$ and endow $\Gamma$ with the left-invariant (pseudo)distance $d_x(g,h)=d(gx,hx)$.

-Then the action of $\Gamma$ on $\bd X-\{\xi\}$ is {\bf metrically proper}, in the sense that for every closed subset $K$ of $\bd X$ not containing $\xi$, the set $\{g\in\Gamma:gK\cap K\neq\varnothing\}$ is bounded in $(\Gamma,d_x)$. \end{lem} \begin{proof} We can replace $X$ by a (metric) ultrapower, allowing the existence of geodesics between any two points (at infinity or not).
+Then the action of $\Gamma$ on $\bd X-\{\xi\}$ satisfies the following property (akin to metric properness): for every closed subset $K$ of $\bd X$ not containing $\xi$, the set $\{g\in\Gamma:gK\cap K\neq\varnothing\}$ is bounded in $(\Gamma,d_x)$. \end{lem} \begin{proof} We can replace $X$ by a (metric) ultrapower (see the proof of Proposition \ref{prop:types}), allowing the existence of geodesics between any two points (at infinity or not).

 Let $K$ be a closed subset of $\bd X$ not containing $\xi$.
 Note that there exists a ball $B$ of radius $10\delta$ such that every geodesic whose endpoints are $\xi$ and some point in $K$, passes through $B$.
 Fix $g\in\Gamma$ such that $gK\cap K\neq\varnothing$.
 In particular, there exists a geodesic $D$ such that both $D$ and $gD$ are issued from $\xi$ and pass through $B$.
 It follows that before hitting $B$, $D$ and $gD$ lie at bounded distance (say, $\le 50\delta$) from each other.
 Fix some $y\in D\cap B$ and let $D_y$ be the geodesic ray in $D$ joining $y$ to $\xi$.
 Then either $gD_y$ is contained in the $50\delta$-neighbourhood of $D_y$, or vice versa.
 Since $g$ is not hyperbolic, using the inequality $d(g^2y,y)\le d(gy,y)+2\delta$ (see \cite[Lemma~9.2.2]{coornaert1990geometrie}) it easily follows (using that $y$, $gy$ and $g^2y$ are close to the geodesic ray $D_y$ and the equality $d(y,gy)=d(gy,g^2y)$) that $d(y,gy)\le 152\delta$.
 Thus the set $\{g\in\Gamma; gK\cap K\neq\varnothing\}$ is $d_y$-bounded, hence $d_x$-bounded. \end{proof}